labforge/sdk-demos/README.md

 ## C++ Code Samples

-A comprehensive example on how to use the C++ driver is our [ROS2 driver](https://github.com/labforge/bottlenose-ros2).
+A comprehensive example on how to use the C++ API is our [ROS2 driver](https://github.com/labforge/bottlenose-ros2).

 ## License